Why Customer Feedback Is Important

 If you want something a bit more professional, you could also use some free online platforms through which you can create and customise an online survey that you can send your customers a link to.
 There is for example a website called Qualtricks that allows you to do this.

-Either way, be sure to not only ask customers to rate you or tell you about what they are happy with, but also include questions that would give them a chance to tell you what they struggle with and what can be improved.
+Ask customers to rate you and share what they’re happy with.
+Also, include questions that allow them to express any struggles or areas for improvement.
 Look for the problems; they are more valuable and what you should focus on if you want to really improve your offerings.
 Separately, but again applies to both a simple email and an online survey, you could offer some incentives to get customers to answer your questions.

 Phone Calls: